kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 The internet has changed agency.
 Acting in enormous systems makes it possible to act very big very fast but can also render an individual powerless.

-THE INTERNET has given us back some virtues: we might get paid for taking time to sleep, or a basic income could be coming to your neighborhood.
+Technology has given us back some virtues: we might get paid for taking time to sleep, or a basic income could be coming to your neighborhood.
 All of these ideas come and spread and take over people's ideas.
 And not, at the same time.
 Putting technology at the center of all of our problems is ignorant and distracting.
 Instead, we should be paying attention to people around us.
 Not paying people in Pakistan to increase our following.
 What kind of followers do you need?

-Judge ideas, not people.
-Be aware of the influence of your personal needs.

-RANT

 We don't have all the pieces of the puzzle.
 But these pieces I put together.
 Maybe it was in a forced way, and probably I've misplaced some of the parts.
 But how much I like talking in metaphores, I want to tell you, thanks for reading.
 I hope you can use this.